Must-Have Outlander Gift Guide for Serious Fans

 - Season Two Ultimate Collection.
 The complete second season, keepsake box, collectible book, a bonus disc, and a sneak peek into book nine.
 (I’m excited about that!)
 Or just the Outlander Season Two.

 - Starz.
 If you want instant gratification, get the Starz channel or app.
 Then you can watch the new episodes as soon as they come out.
+You can purchase Starz through Amazon Prime as well.
+(Try a 30-day trial to see if it’s right for you!)

 - Celtic Knot Plaid Ring.
 To keep your stuff on.
 It’s not fun if your plaid just randomly falls off.
 Probably.